Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

-This evening Raleigh and I watched Dr. Gottlieb’s talk over bowls of moqueca capixaba and glasses of prosecco.
-It was very good.
+This evening Raleigh and I watched Dr. Gottlieb’s talk over a bowl of moqueca capixaba and glasses of Brazilian Prosecco.
+It was very good (the talk and the meal).
 I noticed he included your slide on the neural interface.
-I also noticed that he confirmed that you drifted with a kaiju.
+I also noticed that he confirmed you drifted with a kaiju.
 Not once, but twice.

 Did you know that no one has yet said this directly?